crosswalk-project/crosswalk-website/README.md

 of the site - once you checkout `${branch}`, you won't be able to run any of the scripts on the live site.

-The chown lines are necessary as wiki.git and wiki are written to via regen.php, which executes as the Apache user (`wwwrun` on Ubuntu).
+The chown command is necessary as regen.php writes to wiki.git and wiki, which also executes as the Apache user.
+On Ubuntu this user is `wwwrun`, but if you're using a different operating system, or a different Apache distribution, the user may be someone else; for example, XAMPP uses `nobody` as the user.
-If you are using a different Apache server (e.g. XAMPP), change `wwwrun` to whatever user Apache runs as on your system (e.g. `nobody` in the case of XAMPP).

-# Server Requirements: Live Website
+# Server requirements for the live website

 Running the live version requires the rewrite module in Apache2.
 This is used in the wiki subsystem to map requested URLs through